Internet Law Firm to help with Copyright, Software and Technology Disputes that occur online through social media networks

 - Sending mass amounts of spam, not allowing people to opt out of emails, etc.

-- Paying someone for an endorsement, or creating your own false endorsements (FTC may bring an enforcement action, could also lead to false advertising claims.
+- Paying someone for an endorsement without disclosing, or creating your own false endorsements (FTC may bring an enforcement action, could also lead to false advertising claims).

-Contact a Internet, Social Media and IP attorney
+Contact a California Internet, Social Media & IP attorney

 If you find yourself or your business involved in a digital dispute, call us to discuss your case.
 We offer a free initial discussion as time permits.
 Call us at (877) 276-5084.
 For many non-litigation cases, we can usually structure a low flat rate legal fee.